snel-repo/EMUsort/README.md

 > For example, the default configuration file specifies 5 settings each for `Th_universal`, `Th_learned`, and `Th_single_ch`.
 If no parameters were linked, the number of combinations would by 5\*5\*5=125, which is a very large number of combinations.
 So, instead, `Th_learned`, and `Th_single_ch` are linked by adding a sublist with the two keys: `linked_params_for_sweep: [[Th_universal, Th_learned]]`.
 In this case, because the linked parameters are treated as a single parameter in the combinatorics multiplication, the number of combinations will be 5*5=25.

-### Running EMUsort As If Default Kilosort4 (v4.0.11)
+### Running EMUsort As If Default Kilosort4

-In order to run EMUsort exactly like a default Kilosort4 (v4.0.11) installation for comparison of performance, you can use the short-form command `emusort -kcsf .` to run it in the current folder, or use the below, longer-form command:
+To compare performance, you can also run EMUsort exactly like a default Kilosort4 installation (v4.0.11, with bug fixes up through v4.0.18) by using the short-form command `emusort -kcsf .` to run it in the current folder, or use the longer-form command below:

     emusort --ks4 --config --sort --folder /path/to/session_folder